 Fact or Fiction: Giethoorn is an idyllic, untouched destination?

-Well, sorry but I’m going to have to say that this is fiction.
+Again, the answer to this question is a bit of a ‘yes and no’ one.
 You might have heard of Giethoorn being called “The Venice of the Netherlands,” or ‘Little Venice’, and if by Venice you mean ‘pretty canals but packed with tourists’ then yes, Giethoorn is just like Venice.
 Giethoorn has become quite a popular destination lately, so you might be rudely surprised when you visit to find it very busy with tour-groups and other visitors, wandering around the paths in packs or clogging up the canals in their rented whisper-boats.
 I actually found it quite amusing how full of tourists in boats the canals were, many of whom didn’t seem to actually know how to steer their little boats, so they were constantly bumping into the edges of the canals and other boats like some sort of slow-motion dodgem’ boats.
 Those peaceful-looking photos of cottages by the water with not a soul in sight?
 You have to wait quite a while and time your photography skills by the split-second in order to avoid scenes like these two:

 The footpaths beside the canals are quite small, and so many visitors would just randomly stop to take photos, or mill around in packs talking and not moving out of the way of other pedestrians, that it also got a bit frustrating at times.
 Along with the ‘whisper-boats’ you can see in the above photo (they thankfully make very little engine sound) there were also much larger tour boats chugging along at times, with tour-guides’ amplified voices added to the noise.
 The boats full of vacationers were often moving along bumper to bumper (when they weren’t bumping into each other).
 Here are some photos of the main part of Giethoorn, complete with hordes of visitors: